-In change of tack, Saudi Arabia says Khashoggi's murder "premeditated"
+In change of tack, Saudi Arabia says Khashoggi's murder 'premeditated'

 For their part, the Trump administration and the U.S. defence industry are scrambling to save the few actual deals in a much-touted $110 billion arms package for Saudi Arabia.

+Khashoggi’s eldest son, Salah, has flown out of Saudi Arabia, two sources close to the family said on Thursday.
+The younger Khashoggi, who one source said holds dual U.S.-Saudi citizenship and had thus far been under a travel ban, departed on Wednesday.
+The sources declined to disclose his destination or other details of his departure.

-Reporting by Asma Alsharif and Tuqa Khalid in Dubai; Ali Kucukgocmen and Tulay Karadeniz in Ankara; Susan Heavey in Washington; Writing by Mark Heinrich; Editing by Nick Tattersall
+Reporting by Asma Alsharif and Tuqa Khalid in Dubai; Ali Kucukgocmen and Tulay Karadeniz in Ankara; Mark Hosenball and Susan Heavey in Washington; Writing by Mark Heinrich and Alistair Bell; Editing by Nick Tattersall and James Dalgleish